My Facebook/Meta Account Was Hacked and Deleted – What Should I Do?

 Essentially, if someone has hacked your account and deleted it, there is no way to recover anything after that first 30 days.

-Does Facebook have a customer support team I can reach out to?
+Does Facebook have a customer support team?

 Unfortunately, Facebook doesn’t have a phone number or chat service that puts you in touch with a customer service representative for more help.
-The only option that you have is to reach out to the Facebook support team.
+The only option that you have is to reach out to the Facebook Support Team.
 You won’t receive immediate feedback, but the team will do their best to help you.

 Remember, you must be as detailed as possible when filling out the forms to reduce the number of interactions you have and how long it will take to resolve your issue.